 Land Gate in Nafplio - credits: Borisb17/Shutterstock.com

 Start your exploration from one of the remaining Venetian gates leading to the medieval city situated close to the main bus station of Nafplio.
-The gate is known as the Land Gate and even though the walls are nowadays in ruins, the visitor can still imagine how the area used to be like.
+The gate is known as the Land Gate and even though the walls are nowadays in ruins, the visitor can still imagine what the area used to be like.

 Just before the gate, a deep trench was used to secure the inaccessibility of Nafplio in case of a siege.
 A small retractable bridge, open from dawn to dusk, allowed the inhabitants to access the walled old city.
 Architecturally, the gate is an ashlar stone arch, flanked by tower-like pilasters and crowned with the symbol of the Venetian Republic, a winged lion.